jzabroski/Home/Books/README.md

+### How to Build a Billion Dollar App
+by George Berkowski

+Chapter 9: Metrics to Live and Die By

+AARRR:
+- Acquisition
+- Activation
+- Retention
+- Referral
+- Revenue

-Agile Data Warehouse Design: Collaborative Dimensional Modeling, from Whiteboard to Star Schema By Lawrence Carr and Jim Stagnitto
+### Agile Data Warehouse Design: Collaborative Dimensional Modeling, from Whiteboard to Star Schema
+by Lawrence Carr and Jim Stagnitto

 > The history of data infrastructure is littered with designs